Betterbird/quick-folder-move-extension-classic/README.md

 This is a fork of the [original Quick Folder Move](https://github.com/kewisch/quickmove-extension/) by Philipp Kewisch.
 We forked it to maintain the original WebExtension **Experiment** version as shipped for Thunderbird/Betterbird 91 and 102 for as long as possible.

+Download the add-on from the [Betterbird add-ons page](https://www.betterbird.eu/addons/).